 - These natural hair lightening methods will likely only lighten your hair 1-2 shades.
 You will not go from brunette to beach blonde with these methods, especially not within a short amount of time.

 - If your hair is a very deep brown to black color, you may have minimal success with these methods.
 It’s possible you won’t even notice a difference.
-This works best on hair shades medium brown or lighter.
+These methods work best on hair shades medium brown or lighter.

 How to Naturally Lighten Hair at Home without Bleach